 CEMUS is recognized by the United Nations University as a hub and platform to catalize and promote transformative learning initiatives in Uppsala, called “Regional Centre of Expertise on Education for Sustainable Development.”
 This will continue to be developed within the Uppsala centre for sustainable development in collaboration with a wide collection of societal actors and organizations.
 The work to further develop the platform is continued, and involvement from everyone interested is most welcome.

 Uppsala Sustainability Festival

-At the end of each semester, CEMUS organizes a festival to celebrate, share, and present the great work that students at CEMUS have done.
-The festival is co-created by students, course coordinators, researchers and actors from the local and wider community.
+At the end the spring and autumn semester, CEMUS students organizes a day to celebrate, share, and present topics and ideas about sustainability.
+The festival is organized by students, in collaboration with course coordinators, researchers and actors from the local and wider community.

 Film & Framtid